-Everyone already knows you should try to see a show in London so it won’t be included in my list of 5.
+Everyone knows you should try to see a theater show in London.
 However, try to book tickets in advance if possible or buy them last minute on the same day from one of the many booths around town for a discount.
 If it’s important to you to see the show, then buy in advance.

-2. Covent Garden – A really cute, and in my opinion, typical London-type shopping area.
-There are often people performing little free shows for money.
-Lots of nice shopping and few little restaurants and pubs.
-Picture: A performer in Covent Garden
+Covent Garden – A really cute, and in my opinion, typical London-type shopping area.
+There are often people performing free shows for money.
+There is lots of nice shopping and a few restaurants and pubs.

-3. Camden Town Market – This is a really fun area with all sorts of very interesting people and shops.
+Camden Town Market – This is a really fun area with all sorts of very interesting people and shops.
 The best time to go is during the weekend where you can head further down the street to an even bigger market than on the rest of the road where you can get lost in a maze looking for interesting items to buy.
 There are also many tasty food booths on the weekend near the big market area.
-Picture: Main Street of Camden Town

-4. Changing of the guard at Buckingham Palace – A wonderful and exciting free parade that goes most days at 11:30.
-However, you need to get near Buckingham Palace around 11 for a good place, maybe 11:15 would be fine.
-Check which days they do the parade – http://www.changing-the-guard.com/chaging-the-guard-schedules-times.html
+Changing of the guard at Buckingham Palace – A wonderful and exciting free parade that goes most days around 11:30.
+However, you need to get near Buckingham Palace at least 30 minutes before for a good place.
+Be sure to check the schedule for days and times.